5 Best Books on Couponing

-Coupons are like cash to an experienced and capable couponer, but how does anybody learn all the ins and outs of couponing, or expand on their existing skills?
+Coupons are as good as cash to an experienced and capable couponer, but how does anybody learn all the ins and outs of couponing, or expand on their existing skills?

-My wife and I have been keen couponers for over 10 years.
+My wife and I have been keen couponers for over 15 years now and enjoy the process of saving money.
 I hope that you enjoy reading my top 5 list of selections for the best couponing books and find it useful.

 I've read more than my fair share of saving-money-on-groceries books and not all of them have been an easy read, but this book will have you hooked from the start, I promise you!